lewisknewton/questionnaire-engine/README.md

 Two scripts, `lint-js` and `lint-css`, were defined to lint all files of the respective types.
 Another script, `lint`, was created to run both and is used by running `npm run lint`.

 ## Testing
+/
 During development, [Jest](https://jestjs.io/) was used as the testing framework for the JavaScript files, along with the [SuperTest](https://www.npmjs.com/package/supertest) library.
-All test cases are in the tests directory and can be run using the `npm test` command.
+All test cases are in the [tests/](tests/) directory and can be run using the `npm test` command.